Former Quebec Major Junior Hockey League player Noah Corson guilty of sexual assault | TSN

 DRUMMONDVILLE, Que. — Former Quebec Major Junior Hockey League player Noah Corson has been found guilty of sexually assaulting a girl under the age of 16 in 2016.

-She was assaulted in Drummondville, Que., about 100 kilometres northeast of Montreal, during group sex involving two other minors accused in the case.
+The assault occurred in Drummondville, Que., about 100 kilometres northeast of Montreal, and involved two other minors accused in the case.
+They both pleaded guilty to sexual assault in youth court in 2021.

+Their identities, as well as that of the victim, are protected by publication bans.

-Corson, a former player with the Victoriaville Tigres, and son of former Montreal Canadiens player Shayne Corson, was 18 at the time of the assault.
+Corson, a former player with the Drummondville Voltigeurs, and son of former Montreal Canadiens player Shayne Corson, was 18 at the time of the assault.

+Dunnigan's ruling focused on Noah Corson's understanding of the victim's age, not on her claim that she did not consent to the group sex.
+The judge said the fact Corson did not take "all reasonable measures" to confirm her age meant there is "no need to settle other questions to arrive at the verdict."

+The Criminal Code states that an individual must be at least 16 years old to consent to sex, though there is an exception for 14- and 15-year-olds when their sexual partner is less than five years older than them.
+However, Dunnigan cites legal precedent that states the exception does not apply to cases involving more than two participants in a sexual act.

+He said Corson's belief that the victim was at least 16 would constitute a valid defence, but only if he had done everything he reasonably could have to verify her age.
+His failure to do that was enough to determine his guilt, the judge said.

-Noah Corson's lawyer Jasmin Laperle told reporters today that the judge did not consider the credibility of witnesses who testified in the case.
+Noah Corson's lawyer Jasmin Laperle told reporters Friday that the judge did not consider the credibility of witnesses who testified in the case.
+"Little attention was paid to those elements," he said.

+Laperle did not immediately respond to a separate request for comment from The Canadian Press.

+In remarks to reporters, prosecutor Marc-André Roy underlined what he called the victim's courage and "tremendous will to overcome significant obstacles."

 This report by The Canadian Press was first published Feb.
 9, 2024.

-Note: Note to readers: This is a corrected story.
-A previous version said Corson played for the Victoriaville Tigres